Semi-automatically optimized calibration of internal combustion engines: Semi-automatic Calibration

-Note that this is a secant constraint, since the data points compared are contained in neighboring stacks.
-The emission condition \eqref{eq:em-constraint-disc} describes the upper bound of several emission test cycles, e.g., maximal \NX production.
+The emission condition~\eqref{eq:em-constraint-disc} describes the upper bound of several emission test cycles, e.g., maximal \NX production.
 Additionally, the current output of a pollutant $p\in\emission$ is restricted by the boundaries of the respective interval of noncritical values

-In the following, the weights $\omega_{ft}$ represent the mean resistance time of the of the rectangles $\OP_{ft}$ in the given test cycle.
-For simplicity of notation, the mean resistance time on the rectangle corresponding to the stack $S^q$ containing $d^q$ is denoted by $\omega^q$.
+In the following, the weights $\omega_{ft}$ represent the mean resistance time of the rectangles $\OP_{ft}$ in the given test cycle.
+For simplicity of notation, the mean resistance time (cf.\ Section~\ref{sec:discretization}) on the rectangle corresponding to the stack $S^q$ containing $d^q$ is denoted by $\omega^q$.
 Then the \emph{emission constraint} can be formulated as follows:

-The second summand of the left hand side of the inequality serves as a penalty term to compensate for stacks that contribute no data point to the solution $\SOL$.
+The second summand of the left hand side of the inequality serves as the above-mentioned penalty term which compensates for stacks that contribute no data point to the ILP-solution $\SOLprelim$.

+\begin{remark} We want to determine the size of our ILP.
+There are $k^2$ equalities arising from the stack constraints.
+Further, it has $m\cdot 2\cdot k\cdot(k-1)$ drivability constraints and $\vert E\vert$ linear emission inequalities.
+There are $k^2$ stack decision variables and $\numberF_{\text{red}}$ decision variables $s^q$, one for each data point in $\dmeasurements_{\text{red}}$.
+In the situation of the simulation data presented below, where $k=16$, and $m=8$, this results in $256$ equalities and $3840+8$ inequalities which constrain the ILP-solution $\SOLprelim$.
+Moreover, there are $256$ stack decision variables.
+The size of $\dmeasurements_{\text{red}}$ naturally varies throughout the calibration process, and may range between $10.000$ and $100.000$. \end{remark}